yoching/swift-dependency-analyzer/README.md

-# Swift Project Analysis 2
+# Swift Dependency Analyzer

-Analyze Swift projects using [SwiftSyntax](https://github.com/apple/swift-syntax)!
+Class dependencies analyzer for Swift projects, using [SwiftSyntax](https://github.com/apple/swift-syntax).

 ## Features
 - Analyze swift files and export the result as a json file